Business Continuity

 Concepts related to Business Continuity

-Disaster Recovery Plan (DRP) covers the technological aspects of business continuity and document the detail procedure of the recovery operations.
+Disaster Recovery Plan (DRP) covers the technological aspects of business continuity and document the detail procedure of the recovery operations, as for example:

 Maximum Tolerable Period of Disruption (MTPD)